Bruno Ceriotti, rock historian

 Rod Stewart and The Soul Agents did the first set, and then only the band backed up 'American Blues Man' (as he was advertised) Buddy Guy for the second set.

-Saturday, March 6, 1965: 'All-Nighter', Twisted Wheel, 26 Brazennose Street off Albert Square, Manchester, Greater Manchester
+Saturday, March 6, 1965: ‘All-Nighter,’ Twisted Wheel, 26 Brazennose Street off Albert Square, Manchester, Lancashire

 Sunday, March 7, 1965: Kirklevington Country Club (aka The Kirk), Kirklevington, Stockton-on-Tees, North Yorkshire